 This year I made a point of shifting my focus from the end result focused changes to changes I wanted to make to my experience of the coming year.
 These are what I call expansive & experience focused goals, because they allow for more room to breathe and flexibility in how you carry them out.

-Some of My Experience Focused Goals for 2012:
+Some of My Experience Focused Goals:

 - Do what I can to have a rested body & positive mind every day